Humus is the magical dark stuff of soil that helps plants grow. Or is it?

 Don’t let the name scare you off.
-Bacillus thuringiensis (called “Bt” to make things easier) is a naturally occurring, rod-shaped, pest-killing bacteria found in soil.
+Bacillus thuringiensis (called “Bt” to make things easier) is a naturally occurring, rod-shaped, pest-killing collection of bacteria found in soil.

-Bt is used against a wide variety of garden pests, including whiteflies, budworms, moths, flies and mosquitoes, aphids, nematodes, beetles, blackflies, leaf hoppers, wasps, and sawflies.
+Bt is used against a wide variety of garden pests, including whiteflies, budworms, moths, flies and mosquitoes, aphids, beetles, blackflies, leafhoppers, wasps, and sawflies.
 Unfortunately, Bt can also negatively impact important beneficial insects, such as honey bees and parasitic wasps.
 (There are no easy solutions…)

 Bt reproduces using spores.
 Now, there are spores that generate plants such as mushrooms, moss, and other eukaryotes.
 This is a different kind of spore, called an endospore.
 Endospores are not seeds or embryonic offspring.
 Inside the endospore, a dormant, bare-bones, reduced version of the original bacteria divides within its cell wall.
 Then one of these divisions swallows the other one!
 This behavior allows endospores to remain dormant for hundreds (some say millions) of years without food.
 Endospores can resist ultraviolet radiation, extreme temperatures (even boiling water), and chemical disinfectants.